kensmath/GOPack/README.md

 # GOPack
 Matlab package for circle packing

-GOPack is a matlap package developed by Chuck Collins, Gerald Orick, and Ken Stephenson at the University of Tennessee, Knoxville, 2017.
+GOPack is a matlap package developed at the University of Tennessee by Chuck Collins, Gerald Orick, and Ken Stephenson, 2017.
-The inputs are triangulations of topological discs or spheres and the outputs are circle packings having the pattern of tangencies of the triangulations.
+The inputs are triangulations of topological discs or spheres, provided by the user or created randomly with methods of the package.
+The outputs are circle packings having the patterns of tangencies of the given triangulations.